huntforhomesaz/cleanout2closing-site/content/pages/service-senior-transitions.md

 Vendors provide their own estimates and contracts.
 You review and approve those estimates before work is scheduled.

-I manage timing, access, and oversight so the work stays aligned with the plan and with the seniorâ€™s comfort.
+I manage timing, access, and oversight so the work stays aligned with the plan and with the senior's comfort.

-### Step 5 â€“ Prepare the home at the right level
+### Step 5 — Prepare the home at the right level

 Not every senior home needs a full renovation to sell well.